brinkmwj/tango-examples-c/README.md

 This code started as a fork of [Google's Tango Examples](https://github.com/googlesamples/tango-examples-c) and is used under the Apache License 2.0, and I have chosen to release my code under that license as well.

+Included sounds and art are all under some form of CC license.

 Sound effects credits
 ---------------------
 Music: Original, Tanner Howell